 Welcome, Students!

-At MRU, Community Service Learning (CSL) is a powerful teaching method that enables students to make positive contributions to communities locally and globally through hands-on experiences.
+At MRU, Community Service Learning (CSL) is an impactful teaching method that allows students to make meaningful contributions to local and global communities through hands-on experiences.

-CSL combines academic expertise, immersive community engagement, and reflective practices to explore the connections between academic learning and community needs.
+CSL combines academic knowledge, immersive community engagement, and reflective practices to explore the connections between classroom learning and community needs.

-At Mount Royal University we value student participation in CSL courses through the CSL Citation, which is highlighted on your transcript.
-To earn this Citation, you must complete three designated courses (totalling a minimum of nine credits) that involve at least 20 hours of community service, contributing at least 15% to your overall grade.
+We value student participation in CSL courses at Mount Royal University, recognizing it with the CSL Citation, which appears on your transcript.
+To earn this Citation, you must complete three designated courses (totalling at least nine credits) that involve a minimum of 20 hours of community service, with CSL contributing at least 15% to your overall grade.

 If you've completed three designated courses and want it recognized on your transcript, please complete the CSL Citation Form found here.